-All master's students who have been enrolled at the KDI School for at least 1 and a half years will be eligible to be considered as having completed their coursework according to Korean education law.
-Those students who do not complete the graduation requirements within 4 years from his/her date of admission, will be permanently designated the status of "completed."
+All master's students who have been enrolled at the KDI School for at least 5 semesters will be eligible to be considered as having completed their coursework according to Korean education law.
+Those students who do not complete the graduation requirements within 4 years from his/her date of admission will be permanently designated the status of "completed."